Teen Court Scholarship

 Joyce Ann Nelle Legal Assistant Scholarship

 The Joyce Ann Nelle Memorial Scholarship is awarded annually to a student attending the Legal Assistant Program at St. Petersburg College.
 This $1000 scholarship will recognize a deserving student with superior work ethic, personal morals and aspirations to advance professionalism in the legal assistant field, and who is active in helping to make our community a better place to live.
+The essay contest winner is invited to and recognized at the annual St. Pete Bar Association and Foundation Annual Law Day Luncheon.

 A Legacy of Courage, Vision, & Hope African Americans in the Legal Community in Pinellas County